Cybersecurity for Small Businesses

 • Endpoint Detection and Response (EDR) deployment and ongoing management across every business device

-• Managed backup solutions with tested, documented restore procedures and monthly verification testing
+• Managed backup solutions with tested, documented restore procedures and verification testing

-• Cyber liability insurance compliance guidance, including documentation of controls required by most policies
+• Cyber liability insurance compliance guidance, including deployment, configuration, and documentation of controls required by most policies

 • Incident response planning and active support in the event an incident occurs, minimizing downtime and data loss